-Singing the Faith is a new hymn book for the Methodist Church which was published in September 2011.
-The book has its own website called Singing the Faith Plus which complements and supplememts the printed volume.
+Singing the Faith is the latest Methodist Church hymn book, published in September 2011.
+Its website Singing the Faith Plus complements and supplements the book.

-ArtServe is keen to see Singing the Faith as more than just a hymn book - as an opportunity to broaden our worship experience through drama, art and story.
-Here, Valerie Ruddle offers suggestions based on seasons of the church calendar.
+Singing the Faith can be seen as more than just a hymn book.
+It can be an opportunity to broaden our worship experience through drama, art and story.
+ArtServe member and composer Valerie Ruddle offers suggestions based on seasons of the church calendar.

-Not only does Singing the Faith offer new hymns for each season, but often you may like to consider presenting familiar ones in a different way.
-Very often, hymns old and new lend themselves to more than just a straight sing through.
+Singing the Faith offers new hymns for each season, but you may also like to consider presenting familiar ones in different ways.
+Hymns old and new often lend themselves to more than just a straight sing through.
 Be imaginative!
 Don’t always sing the whole text.
-Remember too that pencil and paper activities for the young can be linked with what is being sung.
+Remember too that pencil and paper activities for the young can be linked with what is sung.

 Singing the Faith offers several new hymns for Advent and you may like to consider presenting familiar ones in a different way.
 Valerie Ruddle offers some suggestions.

-As diminishing candles indicate the passing of time better than ones that burn more slowly, use slender candles on the Advent wreath and light the same one first each week.
+Diminishing candles indicate the passing of time better than ones that burn more slowly, so use slender candles on the Advent wreath and light the same one first each week.

 Advent candles tell their story (Mark Earey) - 165